» Related Links

 This page was created to give students and other library users a general overview of how to conduct research in the library.
 To start, take a look at Library Terminology, a guide which defines words such as Boolean operators, microfiche, and truncation.
-You can also use the Research Calculator to help set up deadlines for your research and writing process.

 The Online Library Catalog contains records for the various types of materials available in the library: books, videos and DVDs, music CDs, cassettes, computer CD-ROMs, maps and posters, and music scores.
 The catalog can also be used to determine which journals and magazines the library owns.

 Once you've accessed the resources that will be most useful, you want to effectively search them.
 The electronic databases are computer programs, and you can't search for information in the same way you would ask a human a question.
 For instance, you wouldn't do a search on what influence Michelangelo's Sistine Chapel had on Nazi Germany's eugenics policies.
 Instead, you would pick a couple of key words, connect them with the word and, then perform your search.
 For the above topic, for example, my search would probably be something like: Michelangelo and "Sistine Chapel" and Nazi and eugenics .
-For more information on search techniques refer to the guide on Boolean searching.